jointakahe/jointakahe/content/takahesocial/index.md

-We'll host a custom domain on takahe.social for you if you join our [Featured Supporter Patreon Tier](https://www.patreon.com/takahe) or higher, or if you contribute an equivalent amount each month via direct invoicing (email contact@jointakahe.org if you want to discuss that option).
+We'll host a custom domain on takahe.social for you if you join our [Featured Supporter Patreon Tier](https://www.patreon.com/takahe) or higher, if you contribute an equivalent amount each month via direct invoicing, or if you are an open-source project or charity
+(email contact@jointakahe.org if you want to discuss these options).

 Custom domains come with some limits; read our
 [custom domains guide](https://jointakahe.org/guides/custom-domains/)